You must file a Utah TC-40 return if you:

-- Every Utah resident or part-year resident who must file a federal income tax return;
+- are a Utah resident or part-year resident who must file a federal return,

-- Every nonresident with income from Utah sources who must file a federal return; and
+- are a nonresident or part-year resident with income from Utah sources who must file a federal return, or

-- Taxpayers wanting a refund of any income tax overpaid.
+- want a refund of any income tax overpaid.

 To file a Utah return, first complete your federal return, even if you do not have to file with the IRS.
 You need the federal return information to complete your Utah return.

-You may be exempt from Utah individual income tax if your federal adjusted gross income is less than your federal standard deduction for the taxable year.
-See Exemption from Utah Income Tax for more information.
+You may be exempt from Utah individual income tax if your federal adjusted gross income is less than your federal standard deduction.
+See Qualified Exempt Taxpayers for more information.

 You do not need to file a Utah return if: